-The Turtle Mountain B of Chippewa (indian tribe) would not need a new gambling compact with the state to offer electronic bingo at a casino on the edge of the city, but Gov. John Hoeven would have to approve it, Attorney General Wayne Stenehjem says.
+The Turtle Mountain Band of Chippewa (indian tribe) would not need a new gambling compact with the state to offer electronic bingo at a casino on the edge of the city, but Gov. John Hoeven would have to approve it, Attorney General Wayne Stenehjem says.

 “It does require approval from the governor,” he said.